felixlu/awesome-stars/README.md

 - [langgenius/dify](https://github.com/langgenius/dify) - Dify is an open-source LLM app development platform.
 Dify's intuitive interface combines AI workflow, RAG pipeline, agent capabilities, model management, observability features and more, letting you q
 - [zzzgydi/clash-verge](https://github.com/zzzgydi/clash-verge) - A Clash GUI based on tauri.
 Supports Windows, macOS and Linux.
 - [XPoet/picx](https://github.com/XPoet/picx) - 🏞️ PicX 是一款基于 GitHub API 开发的图床工具，提供图片上传托管、生成图片链接和常用图片工具箱服务。
-- [labring/sealos](https://github.com/labring/sealos) - Sealos is a production-ready Kubernetes distribution that provides a one-stop solution for both public and private cloud.
-You can run any Docker image on sealos, start high availability databases like
+- [labring/sealos](https://github.com/labring/sealos) - Sealos is a production-ready Kubernetes distribution.
+You can run any Docker image on sealos, start high availability databases like mysql/pgsql/redis/mongo, develop applications using any Programming
 - [labring/laf](https://github.com/labring/laf) - Laf is a vibrant cloud development platform that provides essential tools like cloud functions, databases, and storage solutions.
 It enables developers to quickly unleash their creativity and bring in
 - [coder/code-server](https://github.com/coder/code-server) - VS Code in the browser
 - [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age